dhassaine/reduxless/README.md

 )
 ```

+`Container` accepts `children` as a mix of React components or functions.
+If it receives a function, then `Container` will call it with the store, as seen in the example above.
+If any of the `children` are React components then the `store` will be injected as a `prop`.

 ### Rendering performance gains using `mapper`

 There is also a `mapper` function which behaves in a similar fashion to Redux's `connect`, ie, it expects two arguments: `mapStateToProps` and `mapStateToActions`.
 The component returned by `mapper` will only render it's children after the store has changed if the relevant props have also changed.
 It's a good idea to use a memoization library like [reselect](https://github.com/reactjs/reselect) for further performance gains.